fairlearn/fairlearn/docs/user_guide/datasets.rst

 in the hedonic pricing model.

+*LSAT* and *B* are not mutually exclusive.

+One might infer that "lower-status" Black people impact house prices differently than non-"lower-status" Black people.

+Additionally, Black people might be more likely to be categorized as "lower status" by the author's definition due to systemic racism.

+Harrison and Rubenfield do not consider this intersectionality in their analysis;
+this phenomenon could be measured via an interaction variable between the two fields.

+However, including only one of these variables in the analysis is not sufficient in removing the bias encoded in the removed variable from the dataset.

+Because these columns are related, one likely can serve as a proxy for the other.

+Thus, we recommend great care be taken to account for intersectionality in data.

 The inclusion of these columns might make sense for an econometric analysis, which seeks to understand the causal impact of various factors on a dependent variable, but these columns are problematic in the context of a predictive